illinois-cs241/illinois-cs241.github.io/_pages/syllabus.md

 We will test your code on a multi-core machine; testing on your own laptop is insufficient.
 Don't be surprised if race conditions that go undetected on a different machine cause your code to fail.
 We encourage you to develop and test your code on your CS 241 VM, which is near-identical to the grading machine.
 We will attempt to give you some partial credit if your code passes the tests.

-If you have a question about your personal autograder results after the final autograde run, then feel free to make a private Piazza post titled "&lt;assignment name&gt; Autograde Question" with the folders/tags/labels `autograder` and `<assignment name>` selected.
+If you have a question about your personal autograder results after the final autograde run, then feel free to make a private post in the course forum titled "&lt;assignment name&gt; Autograde Question" with the folders/tags/labels `autograder` and `<assignment name>` selected.

 * It will take time to go through autograder questions, so please do not expect an immediate (or even same day or same week) response.
 We will try to answer you as quickly as possible.
 * _You must show us your test cases first.
 If they are not close to exhaustive, we reserve to right to not answer your question._